Helmholtz-AI-Energy/propulate/docs/index.rst

    :width: 59 %
    :align: center

-   The parallelization structure of synchronous evolutionary algorithms introduces explicit synchronization points at every discrete generation update of the population.
+   **Synchronous parallel evolutionary algorithms.** The parallelization structure of synchronous evolutionary algorithms introduces explicit synchronization points at every discrete generation update of the population.
    Different evaluation times of different individuals thus lead to idle times of the faster processors.
 This hinders optimal resource utilization.

 .. figure:: images/asynchronous_pop.png
    :width: 50 %
    :align: center

-   To alleviate the bottleneck inherent to synchronous parallel evolutionary algorithms, ``Propulate`` implements a fully asynchronous island model specifically designed for large-scale HPC systems.
+   **Asynchronous parallel evolutionary algorithms.** To alleviate the bottleneck inherent to synchronous parallel evolutionary algorithms, ``Propulate`` implements a fully asynchronous island model specifically designed for large-scale HPC systems.
 Unlike conventional GAs, Propulate maintains a continuous population of evaluated individuals with a softened notion of the typically strictly separated generations.
    This enables asynchronous evaluation, variation, propagation, and migration of individuals with maximum computational